 All the better this way: I still remember the theurgic and divinizing claims of some friends of my generation.
 Today’s disinterest – sorry, lack of market – is still better than my generation’s megalomania.

-Nonetheless, many will not like the site’s expansion into other spheres of knowledge: well, it’s still a matter of understanding what we’re doing.
-We are not chemists (even if I was a student of pharmacological sciences), we are esotericists.
+Nonetheless, many will not like the website’s expansion into other spheres of knowledge.
+Well, it’s still a matter of understanding what we’re doing, we are not chemists (even if I was a student of pharmacological sciences), we are esotericists.
 To get to the point, trying to understand the “why” leads us inevitably to expand our minds.
-And, perhaps yes, the younger generation’s reasoning is much more expanded.
-We have to accept it.
+And, perhaps yes, the younger generations’ reasoning is much broader.
+We, who have been fascinated by Fulcanelli’s challenges, must accept it.

-Will we, dear alchemists, be able to raise our eyes and hands beyond laboratory tools?
-Experience tells me it’s impossible: most operators have not read and do not mean to read Canseliet.
-The reason is simple: they don’t accept the philosophical egg; they are still stuck in Basilius Valentinus’ allegedly gazing at the philosopher’s stone in the palm of his hand.
+Will we, dear alchemists, be willing to raise our gaze and our hands beyond the laboratory instruments?
+Experience tells me that this is highly unlikely.
+The reason is simple: The most of us don’t accept the philosophical egg; we are still stuck in Basilius Valentinus’s supposedly gazing at the Philosophers’ Stone in the palm of his hand.
+For many old people, the final product of much effort is something to scratch in the morning and take a teaspoon of powder.
+Nothing more, nothing less than a dietary supplement.

 Do you want to know when I fell into my alchemical crisis?
 Not when I realized that a large part of Greek mythology did not match my laboratory knowledge – and therefore, the final part of Hypnerotomachia, as well as Daniel Cramer’s second series of emblems – were incomprehensible to me, but when I read pieces of evidence of what took place inside the king’s chamber of the Giza’s great pyramid, and I suddenly realized that the Egyptian sages had got to the point and reached the alchemical core.
 Of course, not everyone has the same opinion – indeed, very few – however, I began to suspect that those “shepherds” who traditionally came from the Euphrates knew how to speed up the ordinary course of our work.
 After all, we’re always talking about physics; let’s not forget it.